 Common Career Mistakes and How to Avoid Them

-Are you trying everything to progress the status of your career with no success?
-Have you ever thought about why your colleague or friend has been promoted while you’re still stuck in the same place?
-Most of us make a few common errors when we work, which slows our the pace of growth.
-Continue reading to learn about these mistakes and ways they can be avoided.
+Are you doing everything to grow you career with no success?
+Have you ever thought about what the reason is for why your friend or colleague gets promoted, while you’re stuck in the same spot?
+It’s true that a lot of us make common mistakes in our work that slow down the pace of growth.
+Read on to learn about these errors and how to prevent them.

 Key Takeaways

-- Seek Mentoring, Continuing Education and Transferable Skill Set Development to stay in the game.
+- Seek Mentoring, Continuing Education and transferable skill set development to remain on top of your game.

 - Negativity should not be a part of any workplace.